gormes-EPIC/radixSort/README.md

 For your main class, create Javadoc comments and generate a Javadoc HTML reference.
 ## Testing
 Create JUnit tests with **85% code coverage.** Though there is not a specific requirement, you will need to write multiple sets of wordlist files and a way to compare the validate the outputted lists.
 I recommend you create a testing directory in your project to hold all of these files.
 You can mark a directory as your testing suite inside the project settings.
-## Rubric
-4 points – All requested items are present.
-Functional and efficient radix sort class as described above.
-Javadoc reference for the class.
-JUnit tests with a coverage report of at least 85%.
-3 points – Some of the requested items are missing.
-Classes are complete but are missing Javadoc reference.
-Test cases are missing or incomplete.
-2 points – Missing or incomplete.
-Student should re-attempt